zilishen/documentation/content/nms/acm/how-to/policies/tls-policies.md

 ### Update the `nms-http` Config File

-Take the steps below to ensure ACM can verify the client certificates provided by the Dev Portal's backend service.
+Take the steps below to ensure API Connectivity Manager can verify the client certificates provided by the Dev Portal's backend service.

 1. Edit the NGINX Management Suite configuration file located at `/etc/nginx/conf.d/nms-http.conf`.
 2. Add the location of the CA PEM file to the `ssl_client_certificate` directive, as shown in the example below:

-    {{<note>}}This should be the same CA PEM file that was used to generate the client certificates for the tls-backend policy used to secure Portal <-> ACM communication.{{</note>}}
+    {{<note>}}This should be the same CA PEM file that was used to generate the client certificates for the tls-backend policy used to secure Portal <-> API Connectivity Manager communication.{{</note>}}

     ``` yaml
     ssl_certificate         /etc/nms/certs/manager-server.pem;